-Cashless facility will be available only in these network hospitals.
-Therefore, if you get admitted, you will have the option to avail this facility.
+The cashless facility will be available only in these network hospitals.
+Therefore, if you get admitted, you will have the option to avail of this facility.
 A company representative or a TPA (third party administrator) will be responsible for coordinating with the hospital and settling all the claims (both cash and cashless claims) between the insurance company, the hospital and you.
-He is also in charge for accepting or denying your insurance claims.
+He is also in charge of accepting or denying your insurance claims.

 How Do You Avail The Cashless Mediclaim Insurance?

 To avail of medical treatment under the cashless Mediclaim policy, you or your family member will need to fill out a pre-authorization form that's available either on your TPA’s website or at the hospital’s insurance desk.
 The filled up form is then forwarded to the TPA for acceptance or rejection of your insurance claim.
 There can be two conditions wherein you can avail a cashless Medical policy:

 When you are aware that you will have to be hospitalized in the next few days, you are required to fill the Pre-authorization form prior to your hospitalization date.
 Take your policy card along.
 Once the form is submitted, it will be checked and verified against the righteousness of the information furnished in the form.
 It is then sent to the TPA who will either accept or reject your claim with a valid reason.